PavanRangani/docs/docs/prd/family/families.md

 - User can mark any family under `Team member` to `Move to lead`.
 - Families which are marked as `Move to Lead` will be shown under `Primary` section for that user.
 - In list page,  `L` is shown as suffix in name of that user who has marked that family as `Moved to Lead`
-- `L` is shown only under `Director` and `Advisor` column in list page.
+- `L` is shown only under `Advisor` and `Associate Advisor` column in list page.
-- Also allows user to `Move to Team member` for the families which are marked as `Move to Lead`
+- Also allows user to `Move to Team member` for the families which are marked as `Move to Lead`.

 ## Browse Family details